Example: Ethernet

 Operate Single SZG-ENET1G

-This tutorial will guide you through using a single SZG-ENET1G with this example reference design.
+This tutorial will guide you through using a single SZG-ENET1G with this example design.
 You will accomplish placing your SZG-ENET1G into internal PHY loopback mode and then generating and receiving/checking packets.

 1. Download and install FrontPanel SDK version 5.2.5 or later.
 Version 5.2.5 adds support for the XEM8320.